Photography Tips for Your Property's Website and Marketing

 3. Shoot with Your Brand in Mind

-Photography should align with your brand’s tone.
+Photography should align with your property's brand tone—not just document the space.
 Is your property urban and modern?
 Serene and nature-forward?
-Your color palette, mood, and subject matter should reflect your identity.
+Industrial and artsy?
+Luxury and restrained?
+Your photography's color palette, mood, lighting approach, and subject matter should all reinforce your brand identity.

 4. Prioritize Light and Angles